Ocasio-Cortez stumps for insurgent Democrats in the Midwest

 Thompson, who is a veteran and a civil rights lawyer, came within 6 percentage points of Republican Ron Estes in last year’s special election in Kansas.
 He has one competitor in the Democratic primary.

-El-Sayed is Detroit’s public health commissioner and looking to upset Democratic state Sen. Gretchen Whitmer.
+El-Sayed is Detroit’s ex-public health commissioner and looking to upset Democratic former state Sen. Gretchen Whitmer.

 Primaries in both Kansas and Michigan take place Aug.
 7.

-Note: This story has been corrected to note that El-Sayed and Whitmer held their positions in the past.